 But on one of his infrequent trips to our offices, Stan Lee said he wasn’t too crazy about the setting and time period for this one.
 Having grown up reading paperbacks of The Shadow and The Spider, I liked the idea of an enigmatic vigilante pulp-style hero, branding gangsters of the time, but to placate Stan, I said that we could easily whisk him into the present day if it didn’t score with readers (although I’d really no desire to do such a thing!).

-So when it was completed, American Express card in hand, I shot off to Heathrow and took the first plane to Dublin, having told the printers I was on my way!
+So when it was completed I decided drastic action was needed.
+Paste-up boards and original art tucked under my arm, with American Express card in hand, I shot off to Heathrow and took the first plane out to Dublin, having told the printers I was on my way.
 My destination being abroad I did of course pass through HM Customs & Excise duty free shops, so I picked up a carton of cigarettes en route.

-I was duly met at Dublin, whisked off to Leinster Web Offset and treated to a lunch before returning to England some three hours later.
+An hour later I was met at Dublin airport (nice that there are a few left that don’t have daft unmemorable names like Schiphol or LAX) by two chaps from Leinster Web Offset and whisked off to lunch at the local rugby club.
+Then it’s a a plane back to London some three hours later.
 But upon my return, passing through the “Nothing to Declare” section, I was stopped by a customs official asking how many cigarettes I was carrying.
-“No idea, just the carton I bought on the way out, except for a few I’ve smoked,” was my frank reply.
+“No idea.
+However many are in a carton, except for a few I’ve smoked,” was my frank reply.

 You wouldn’t like him when he’s angry… The Hulk!